 There are a few alternatives to traditional fixed odds betting, including the ones listed below.

 Each one of these involves risking money on the outcome of sports events in one way or another.
 But they all work a little differently.
 Let’s take a closer look each one of them.

 This is based on the same fundamental concept as traditional fixed odds sports betting, as wagers are still placed at fixed odds.
-There’s one very significant difference though.
+However, there’s one very significant difference.
 With traditional fixed odds betting, wagers must be placed BEFORE an event starts.
-With in play betting, however, wagers can be placed DURING an event.
+With in-play betting, however, wagers can be placed DURING an event.
 This opens up a whole new range of betting opportunities, and it’s proved to be incredibly popular with bettors.